hillaper/Rela2x/README.md

    spin_system = ['14N', '1H', '1H']
    ```

-   A collection of NMR isotopes and their spin quantum numbers is held in the `ISOTOPES` dictionary, which is brought into your namespace by the import above. <!-- The values are sourced from [this NMR table](https://www.kherb.io/docs/nmr_table.html).  -->
+   A collection of NMR isotopes and their spin quantum numbers is held in the `ISOTOPES` dictionary, which is brought into your namespace by the import above.
 Each entry maps an isotope label to a `[spin quantum number, gyromagnetic ratio in MHz/T]` pair.
 If your preferred nucleus is not listed, feel free to add it.

-Adding a suffixed copy of an existing isotope is also how chemically inequivalent nuclei of the same isotope are given distinct chemical shifts:
+   Adding a suffixed copy of an existing isotope is also how chemically inequivalent nuclei of the same isotope are given distinct Zeeman frequencies (i.e., chemical shifts).

    ```python
    ISOTOPES['1H_X'] = ISOTOPES['1H']
    ```

-   The distinct label is what produces a distinct Larmor frequency symbol $\omega_{\mathrm{1H}}$, and that symbol is shared by *H* and *R* alike (see `w_symbol`).
+   The distinct label is what produces a distinct Zeeman frequency symbol $\omega_{\mathrm{1H}}$, and that symbol is shared by *H* and *R* alike (see `w_symbol`).
 This is how the chemical shift enters: there is no separate shielding or chemical-shift symbol.

 **Choose general settings (optional):**